Be in the Know

 • Client’s home – the demand for mobile sports massage services are high.
 Even those people who are largely inactive will often want to use the services of a sports masseur in order to help them cope with the effects of an overly-sedentary lifestyle.
 The prevalence of neck, shoulder, back and wrist pain, as well as tennis elbow, is at an all-time high, especially amongst office workers and sports massage is often the first port of call for people suffering from such injuries.

-Sports massage therapists can usually expect to earn between £18,000-£26,000 per annum depending on the number of hours they work, location, and level of qualification.
-It is important to note however that it does usually take a little time to build up to this salary range while establishing the business and client base.
+Sports massage therapists can usually expect to earn between £28,000-£35,000 per annum depending on the number of hours they work, the facilities they are operating in, and their level of qualification.

-Most massage therapists work on an hour-by-hour basis and will charge between £25.00-£50.00 per hour.
+Most sports massage therapists work part-time around other roles, delivering treatments on an hour-by-hour basis.
+Again, treatment charges vary depending on the level of skill, qualification, and the type of clients that they are working with.
+On average, most sports massage therapists charge between £40.00-£90.00 per hour.
 This again will depend on experience, qualifications and location.

 Great news, you're on the list...